Poimen/tailwindcss_vuejs_helloworld/README.md

 # Tailwindcss and VueJS Hello World

-Hello World test project for trialing out [Tailwindcss](https://tailwindcss.com)
+Hello World test project for trying out [Tailwindcss](https://tailwindcss.com)

 This is just a sample application from Vue CLI and attempt at an optimised Tailwind css output